ethanp/programming/StuffIWrote/Scala/multiplayer-game/README.md

 TODO Queue
 ----------

+1. Follow the TODO's in the files, homie
+    * They're mainly for the **scoreboard**
-1. A "leave game" button
+2. A "leave game" button
-2. Scoreboard
 3. Game Over scenario
 4. Clicking a square